AdaptiveCpp/AdaptiveCpp/doc/using-hipsycl.md

 ## Open SYCL targets specification

-Both `syclcc` and the cmake integration expect a Open SYCL targets specification.
+Both `syclcc` and the cmake integration expect an Open SYCL targets specification.
 This specification defines which compilation flows Open SYCL should enable, and which devices from a compilation flow Open SYCL should target during compilation.
 In general, it has the form:

 ```
 "flow1:target1,target2,...;flow2:...;..."